nlasheras/aoc-2023/README.md

 ### Day 5

 Every day I'm getting more used to parse the input.
 Today still has some work to do tomorrow (Independence Day), since I just relied on brute forcing part 2, but I'm pretty sure there is something smart to do.

+### Day 6

+I had some plans for the day, since it was a holiday in Finland so I tried to be efficient with my time.
+I started with a straight forward implementation to get the higher and lower bounds and that worked pretty well for both parts of the problem.
+Still, after getting the stars I had some time so I got pen and paper and just did the math and implemented the solution using the equation.
+I tried to use `f64::EPSILON` but the rounding didn't work so I just took it easy and used a *0.0001* for the edge case that the solution is round number.

+### Day 7

+Didn't have time in the morning for this one.
+My logic to get the groups of matches may not be the nicest, but was pretty stright forward to get all the options.
+Then it was just figuring out how to use `sorted_by` from itertools worked to get the hands sorted properly.
+For part 2 I was able to get the answer by hacking my code pretty fast, to get the final version, I had to learn how to pass functions as parameters, so I could make my rank have an extra parameter to use the *jokers*.